vincenta1206519/sejarah-capstone/README.md

 # **NOTE**

-**if you want to try and use our app use this credentials (no create acc)**
+**if you want to try and use our app use this credentials (no create an account feature)**

 ```
 user@example.com
 password
 ```

-Try using this credentials to configure host because the app is still on development
+You can use this credentials to configure your host because the app is still on development

 ```
 {